NovaForgeCtrl/LUMS/install.md

 The watcher must not execute update jobs while active user activity is detected.

-Idle detection and package manager coordination require additional hardening for broader desktop and production use.
+Idle detection and package-manager coordination require additional hardening for broader desktop and production use.

 ---

-## 5. Job States
+## 6. Job States

 The current job lifecycle includes: